openwisp/openwisp-docs/developer/contributing.rst

 integrated with github where we place the most important issues we are working on.

+You don't need to wait for the issue to be assigned to you.
+Just check if there is no work in progress pull request.
+Just leave a comment that you are on it to avoid someone else start working on it.

 If there's anything you don't understand regarding the board, don't hesitate to ask questions in our `general chat
 <https://gitter.im/openwisp/general>`_.